simonmicro-AndroidDevelopment-LineageOS/Lineage-for-Sony-Xperia-10-II/README.md

-# Lineage 17.1 for the Sony Xperia 10 II
+# LineageOS 17.1 for the Sony Xperia 10 II
 _Please note this is currently for the dual-sim model ONLY.
 When you need a single-sim variant leave a comment, so we can work an that..._

 ```